Italy : Safety by CityItaly - safety as a country

 Pickpocketing is the most prominent form of crime that represents a threat for tourists, especially since pickpockets often work in teams or are in some sort of a deal with the street vendors.

-A similar thing happens with beggars – they work in organizations and because of that begging is pretty common in Turin, like in every Italian major city, but tourists are unlikely to experience aggressive beggars.
+A similar thing happens with beggars – they work in organizations and because of that begging is pretty common in Verona, like in every Italian major city, but tourists are unlikely to experience aggressive beggars.

 Be especially cautious in public transportation or crowded places such as train stations, bus stations, restaurants or airports, and tourist landmarks because this is where the muggers might try and snatch your bag or steal your valuables.

 Of course, caution should be used as some neighborhoods may be a little more eventful than others but generally speaking, Verona is definitely safe.